 Your Lover Leaves You for Someone Else — Now What?

-How to heal the heartbreak of feeling replaced
+Heal the heartbreak of feeling replaced.

 There are a number of ways you can be left for another, and while all are wrenching, some are more so than others.
 The following is a list of a few of the scenarios:

 Your partner was cheating for some time.
 He or she needed you as a safety net and hung onto the relationship until deciding it was worth it to leave.
 Or, maybe he or she didn’t plan to leave, but after cheating, it has come to that.
 Either way, in addition to feeling blindsided and betrayed, you feel used.

 Your partner was upfront about meeting someone new.
 He or she admitted to not being happy in the relationship and believes this new person will bring happiness.
 It’s a clean break (no one cheated), but despite your partner’s honesty, your betrayal and distrust now run deep.
 The fact that your now ex-partner had the opportunity to process this transition with you was likely more helpful to him or her than to you.
 While processing the experience can make you more aware of your anger with the outcome, your partner’s honesty can leave you feeling as if your anger is less justified.
 But here’s the thing: Your feelings are your feelings and they don’t require justification.

 You can’t make it through the day without fighting.
 Is it your partner’s way of readying to leave the relationship?
 Or maybe you see fighting as a natural part of your relationship, but you think the relationship is strong enough to withstand the conflict.
 It’s likely a confusing mesh of feelings and experiences.
 Even with incessant fighting, you can still be blindsided and dismayed when your partner actually leaves for someone else.
 You can see the signs of decline more clearly in retrospect.
 But still, the end is infuriating.
 It hurts like hell and just feels wrong.

 4. The “Someone Else” Is Your Friend